-The following table represents aggregate fees billed to the Company by Ernst & Young for the fiscal years ended December 31, 2017 and 2016.
+The following table represents aggregate fees billed to the Company by Ernst & Young for the fiscal years ended December 31, 2018 and 2017.
 All fees described below were pre-approved by the Audit Committee.

-Year Ended December 31,
+Ye Year Ended December 31,

-2017 2016
+201 2018 2017

 (in thousands)

-Audit Fees (1) \$ 508 \$ 377
+Audit Fees (1) \$ 493 \$ 508

-Audit-Related Fees
+Audit-Related Fees - -

-Tax Fees
+Tax Fees -

-All Other Fees
+All Other Fees - -

-Total Fees \$ 508 \$ 377
+Total Fees \$ 493 \$ 508

-(1) Audit fees consist of fees billed for professional services by Ernst & Young LLP for audit and quarterly review of our financial statements, review of our registration statements on Form S-3, and related services.
+(1)Audit fees consist of fees billed for professional services by Ernst & Young LLP for audit and quarterly review of our financial statements, review of our registration statements on Form S-3, and related services.

-In connection with the audit of the 2016 and 2017 financial statements, the Company entered into an engagement agreement with Ernst & Young which sets forth the terms by which Ernst & Young would perform audit services for the Company.
-That agreement is subject to alternative dispute resolution procedures.
+In connection with the audit of the 2018 and 2017 financial statements, the Company entered into an engagement agreement with Ernst & Young which sets forth the terms by which Ernst & Young would perform audit services for the Company.